-- The patient or caregiver modified environment as indicated to enhance safety.
+- The patient or caregiver modified the environment as indicated to enhance safety.

-- The patient or caregiver maintained treatment regimen to control or eliminate seizure activity
+- The patient or caregiver maintained a treatment regimen to control or eliminate seizure activity

 - The patient or caregiver recognized the need for assistance to prevent accidents or injuries.

-- The patient maintained effective respiratory pattern with airway patent or aspiration prevented.
+- The patient maintained an effective respiratory pattern with airway patent or aspiration prevented.

 - The patient or caregiver demonstrated behaviors to restore positive self-esteem.

 - The patient or caregiver participated in treatment regimen or activities to correct factors that precipitated a crisis.

 - The patient or caregiver verbalized understanding of the disorder and various stimuli that may increase potentiate seizure activity.